-The Fire District contributes to two cost-sharing multiple-employer defined benefit pension plans, the Public Employees' Retirement System (PERS) and the Police and Firemen's Retirement System (PFRS), which are administered by the New Jersey Division of Pensions and Benefits.
+The Borough of Pine Hill Fire District #1 contributes to two cost-sharing multiple-employer defined benefit pension plans, the Public Employees' Retirement System (PERS) and the Police and Firemen's Retirement System (PFRS), which are administered by the New Jersey Division of Pensions and Benefits.
 In addition, the Fire District participates in the Defined Contribution Retirement Program (DCRP), which is a defined contribution pension plan and is also administered by the New Jersey Division of Pensions and Benefits.
 Each plan has a Board of Trustees that is primarily responsible for its administration.
 The Division issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by writing to: